catppuccin/github-file-explorer-icons/README.md

 <details>
 <summary>Chrome</summary>

-1. Unzip the `catppuccin-github-icons-extension-<version>-chrome.zip` asset from the latest release.
+1. Unzip the `catppuccin-web-file-explorer-icons-<version>-chrome.zip` asset from the latest release.
 2. Open the Extensions page by navigating to `chrome://extensions`.
 3. Enable Developer Mode (if not already enabled) by flipping the toggle switch labeled **Developer mode**.
 4. Click the **Load unpacked** button and select the unzipped directory from Step 1.